 March 3rd, Year P-132.

-After the Fall of Blusk, which claimed our first city and our second King, Colony 1 became The Mainland’s new capital.
+After the Fall of Blusk, which claimed our first city and our second King, Sunder became The Mainland’s new capital.
 It’s been 132 years since that happened.

-The Cynd Palace of Colony 1 is a massive structure.
+The Cynd Palace on the border of Sunder is a massive structure.
 Its perimeter includes a 2 meter thick, 10 meter tall brick wall that spans the entire radius of the palace.
 This wall is mostly just there for appearances: the Palace’s real protection is an invisible barrier that covers its entire area in a perfect sphere.
 Whether flying or digging, breaking through that barrier- much less getting through it without being detected- is impossible.

 The Cynd Palace is a marvelous structure, an ancient castle on the outside paved with glorious white and gold marble.
 The inside of the castle combines the hallowed halls and verticality most would associate with medieval architecture with a few distinctly modern design choices, including hookups for various utilities and dedicated rooms for sports, entertainment, and leisure.